IUCN Green Status of Species: History

-The creation of the Green Status system began with the formal call of the World Conservation Congress (WCC) in 2012 for the creation of a "Green List" of ecosystems, nature preserves and species based on a set of measurement systems for conservation success.
+The creation of the Green Status system began with the formal call of the World Conservation Congress (WCC) in 2012 for the creation of "Green Lists" for ecosystems, protected areas and species based on a set of measurement systems for conservation success.
 In Resolution 41, the WCC noted that merely preventing extinction of species or loss of ecosystems, the goal of the Red Lists, was insufficient to retain biodiversity, preserve the valuable ecological services provided by ecosystems and species and maintain their resilience in the face of threats like those posed by climate change.

 Ultimately, the Green List of Species was developed separately from what became the IUCN Green List of Protected and Conserved Areas.
 In 2020, the IUCN decided to rename the Green List of Species the IUCN Green Status of Species due to methodological differences between it and the Green List of Protected and Conserved Areas and concern that having a species receive a Green "listing" might be perceived as implying that it is not at risk of extinction.
 The Green Status complements the Red List assessment but does not replace it: both assessments are performed by the IUCN for a given species and, with the exception of species extinct in the wild that would require reintroduction as a conservation measure and whose current Green Score is by definition 0%, one status does not determine the other.
 The co-chairs of the initial IUCN Green Status of Species working group were Molly K. Grace and Barney Long of Re:wild.